 The amalgamation of elements allows me to reach textures and depths that are difficult to achieve with traditional methods.

-DeepArt is a technique that I began developing at the end of 2019 and that I am improving every day.
-It consists of accumulated layers of resin, paint and other materials.
+DeepArt is a technique that I began improving at the end of 2019 after seeing the fantastic work of Marc Scheff; It consists of accumulated layers of resin, paint and other materials.
 Each application takes between one to three days to dry.
 It is not until then that I can continue with the next layer.
 In between each step, it is necessary to sand the surface to ensure the adherence of the materials.

 DeepArt | videos

-numbered and signed intervened giclées en cotton paper and canvas
+numbered and signed intervened giclées on cotton paper and canvas

 Limited Series are unique collections.
 The technique used is Giclée, a print of twelve pigments on 100% cotton paper or canvas.
 Each is individually intervened, numbered and signed.